 If the Comitium archaelogical dig is still underway, you might need to walk all the way around the Forum Square to reach the next site, the Arch of Septimius Severus.
 That's the huge triumphal arch beyond the Curia, against the Capitoline Hill.

 Situated on the triumphal route that led to the Capitoline Hill, the white marble Arch of Septimius Severus is a triumphal arch at the northwest corner of the Roman Forum dedicated by the senate in 203 AD to commemorate the victories of Emperor Septimius Severus and his two sons, Caracalla and Geta, over Parthia (modern Iran) in 195 AD and 199 AD.
 The 1st photo below shows the eastern side of the arch facing the Roman Forum, and the 2nd photo below shows the western side facing the Capitoline Hill.
 The arch is 75 feet high, 82 feet wide, and 39 feet deep.
 It consists of a large central archway (30 by 23 feet) flanked by two side archways (25 by 10 feet).
 Between the central archway and the side archways are small vaulted passageways.
 There are four detached columns (3rd photo below) on each face of the arch, each resting on a pedestal that projects out from the face of the arch.
-On the pedestals are Roman soldiers driving captives before them.
-On the keystones of the central arch are reliefs of Mars Victor (4th photo below).
-On each side of those keystones, in the spandrels of the central arch, are winged Victories.
-In the spandrels of the side arches are river gods, above the side arches are narrow bands of reliefs representing the triumphs of Rome over the conquered peoples, and above them four large reliefs which represent the campaigns of Septimius Severus in the East.
+On the pedestals are Roman soldiers driving Parthian prisoners before them.
+On the keystones of the central arch are reliefs of Mars Victor (4th photo below, top-right corner, keystone of central arch).
+On each side of those keystones, in the spandrels of the central arch, are winged Victories with trophies and personifications of the seasons.
+The keystone of the side arches depicts Hercules, the spandrels of the side arches contain river gods, and above the side arches are narrow bands of reliefs representing the triumphs of Rome over the conquered peoples, and above them four large reliefs which represent the campaigns of Septimius Severus in the East.
 A six- or eight-horse chariot in which stood Septimius Severus and Victory, escorted by his sons, Geta and Caracalla. once stood on top of the arch.
 Four equestrian figures once stood on the corners of the top of the arch.
 The Arch of Septimius Severus became the model for the Arch of Constantine.